transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 </div>

-Similar to our earlier results, preprint policies show a wide disciplinary range (see fig. \@ref(fig:preprint-version).
+Similar to our earlier results, preprint policies show a wide disciplinary range (see fig. \@ref(fig:preprint-version)).
 While in the life sciences & earth sciences
-90.0%
+90%
-of all journals allow preprints in some way, in the Humanities only 45.0% do.
+of all journals allow preprints in some way, in the Humanities only 45% do.
-The Sciences in general tend towards allowing preprints only on first submission while the social sciences commonly have no clear policy on which version of a preprint is allowed.
+The sciences in general tend towards allowing preprints only on first submission while the social sciences predominantly have no clear policy on which version of a preprint is allowed.
 The humanities and also journal from business, economics and management generally have either no preprint policy at all or are more diverse in regard to preprint version, often allowing preprints after peer review, which is a lot